Skip to content

 API - onCreateView

-Record page creation duration
+Record creation duration of pages

 Field Type Required Description